top of page

 Completed Projects

-For more information visit the following publications *change to citation
+For more information read the following publications and posters:

 Integration of Smart Medication Adherence into Homes